stringtron/quantative_style/README.md

 ### Base E statistics

 We calculate the minus log KL distance between feature statistics of symthesized image and style image.
-For the evaluation of KL distance, We also use the PCA to reduce the rank of feature channels.
-Please see our paper for the details.
+For the evaluation of KL distance, We also use the PCA to reduce the rank of feature maps.
+See our paper for the details.

-Please run the E_base.ipynb step by step to generate the E statistics of smaple images.
+To generate the E statistics of smaple images, please run the E_base.ipynb step by step
 ```
 python E_base.ipynb
 ```